 Your kids’ birthday is approaching.
-You’ve chosen a theme, booked an entertainer and sent out the invitations… but, just when you thought you were done, you realize… you still need to plan the food!
+You’ve chosen a theme, booked an entertainer and sent out the invitations… but, just when you thought you were done, you realise… you still need to plan the food!

 Cooking for a pack of hungry (hopefully not “hangry” ) children is very different from cooking a family meal.
 To make your life easy, we’ve listed what we think makes great party food for kids.